• Home

 Firm News

-Business relationships come in a wide variety of configurations, all of which are affected to some degree by the personalities involved.
+Three colleagues sitting around a low table with a laptop, reviewing pie charts and exchanging handshakes; forming relationships in business.
+Relationships in business come in a wide variety of configurations, all of which are affected to some degree by the personalities involved.
 These "personalities" include not just the quirks of the individual people who work within each firm, but the total effect their combined contributions to company culture have on the "personality" of the business as an organization – in other words, just as a business can be a legal "person" for the purpose of conducting transactions, it can also have a "personality" for the purposes of building business relationships.
 Relationships between these corporate persons exist alongside, and for obvious reasons are influenced by, the often complex relationships between individuals within a company and those who connect their firm's operations with colleagues in other organizations.
 Fostering and maintaining strong, mutually-advantageous relationships in business can often pose a challenge, but success in this area offers numerous rewards.
 To learn more, consider scheduling a company culture or contract negotiation consultation with one of the experienced New York business law attorneys at Schwab & Gasparini.
 We maintain four convenient locations, so reach us at (518) 591-4664 in Albany, (315) 422-1333 in Syracuse, or (914) 304-4353 in Hudson Valley or White Plains.

 Business relationships can be defined in a variety of ways.
 Some of them will be dependent on industry, or only apply to certain business structures.
 In general terms, however, business relationships can be sorted into the following categories: